 Some pages on this site may have been hacked by a third party to display spammy content or links.
 You should take immediate action to clean your site and fix any security vulnerabilities.

 This site appears to contain a significant percentage of low-quality or shallow pages which do not provide users with much added value (such as thin affiliate pages, cookie-cutter sites, doorway pages, automatically generated content, or copied content).

-Basically, then, if your website is the subject of a manual penalty, you are generally told about it by Google via GWT.
+Basically, then, if your website is the subject of a manual penalty, you are generally told about it by Google via Google Webmaster Tools.